NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 # Experimental Feature Notice

 This software is experimental.
-It may be incompatible with standard JetPack functionality for the Jetson AGX Xavier Developer Kit, including online software update functionality for boot firmware.
-This software is provided for experimental purposes, and can be reverted by following standard flashing instructions for JetPack software in the Jetson AGX Xavier Developer Kit.
+It may be incompatible with standard JetPack functionality including online software update functionality for boot firmware.
+This software is provided for experimental purposes, and can be reverted by following standard flashing instructions for JetPack software provided with the Jetson Developer Kit.

 # Supported Platforms
 - Jetson AGX Xavier
+- Jetson Xavier NX

-# UEFI features supported
+# UEFI features available for all supported platforms
 - eMMC
-- PCIe (this requires enabling PCIe support if used as boot media with ACPI)
-- NVMe
-- SATA drive (onboard eSATA port is a PCIe device)
-- USB mass storage
-- USB NIC (AX88772b)
-- Onboard Ethernet controller (EQoS)
+- Ethernet (on-board EQoS controller)
-- PXE
 - HTTP boot
+- NVMe (disabled by default, see 'Enabling PCIe Support')
+- PCIe (disabled by default, see 'Enabling PCIe Support')
+- PXE boot
+- SD-card (see 'Limitations')
 - Switching between ACPI and device tree
+- USB Mass Storage
+- USB Ethernet (AX88772b)

+# UEFI features supported only on Jetson AGX Xavier
+- SATA (disabled by default, see 'Enabling PCIe Support')

 # Limitations
-- SetVariable is not supported at UEFI runtime
+- SetVariable is not supported at UEFI runtime for Jetson AGX Xavier
-- SetTime is not supported at UEFI runtime
+- SetTime is not supported at UEFI runtime for Jetson AGX Xavier
+- Only SDR25 is supported for SD-cards when booting Linux with ACPI Users may use alternative storage devices, such as USB mass storage, for better performance
+- Graphics Output Protocol (GOP) is not supported and so only serial console support is available

 # Known Issues
 - USB-C port J512 on Jetson AGX Xavier is not functional.
 Users may use the USB-C port J513 or eSATA/USB port J507 instead.

+# Version History
+- 1.0.0: Initial release supporting Jetson AGX Xavier
+- 1.1.0: Add support for SD-cards and Jetson Xavier NX

 # Flashing instructions
 ## Setup